konveyor/release-tools/stale-dashboard/README.md

 - Real-time data fetched from GitHub API
 - **Historical Trends**: Automated collection and visualization of stale items over time
+- **Close Stale Items**: Close issues and PRs directly from the dashboard with customizable closing messages
 - Filter by repository, type (issue/PR), and search by title
 - Sortable columns
 - Statistics overview with trend charts